Singapore Landmarks

 Web: www.parliament.gov.sg

 Parliament sittings are open to the public at Parliament House.
-Enter the beautiful doors and was Singapore govern.
+Enter the beautiful doors and watch Singapore govern.
 There are simultaneous interpretations of the debates in English, Malay, Mandarin and Tamil.

 Raffles Hotel